Natedeploys/docker-python-sandbox/README.md

 ## Jupyter Notebook ready with NLP libraries

+A wired internet connection is recommended, otherwise a strong wifi connection to download content quicker.

 1. Install docker on your machine.
 2. Using the command line, CD into this folder and build once: